 We would calculate each ROA as follows:

 - ABC Corp.
 ROA = $1 million / $2.5 million = 40%

 - XYZ Inc. ROA = $1.3 million / $4 million = 32%

 Although XYZ Inc. has higher profits, it generates them less efficiently.
 ABC Corp. is able to produce 40 cents for every dollar in assets it owns, meaning that it is likely to use its investment more profitably than its competitor.

 The Bottom Line

 Return on assets, which is displayed as a percentage, is a metric for determining how well a business has been run over a set period of time compared to competitors.
 A higher ROA, also known as return on total assets, can indicate a company that is more efficient, and therefore better able to utilize any new investment.
 Typically, it is used to compare companies of similar size in the same sector or industry.

 Tips on Investing

 - You’re looking at your metrics; that’s smart.
 Now take an even smarter step and link up with a pro and really put this knowledge to work.
-SmartAsset’s matching tool can connect you in just minutes to financial advisors in your area who can help you interpret financial metrics to maximize your own return on assets.
-If you’re ready, get started now.
+A financial advisor can help you find the right mix of assets and improve your return on assets.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.